wagnertheresa/NFFTSVMipm/README.md

 | `--GMRESiter`     | `int`    | Any positive integer. | `100` | Specifies the maximum number of GMRES iterations. |
 | `--ipmpar`        | `float`  | List of 3 float values. | `[0.2, 1e-3, 1e-6]` | A list of three values specifying the IPM parameters: `[sigma_br, tol, Gtol]`. |
 | `--data`          | `str`    | `"susy"`, `"cod-rna"`, `"higgs"` | `["susy", "cod-rna", "higgs"]` | Specifies the data set(s) to use.
 Pass a single string or a list of strings (e.g., `"susy" "cod-rna" "higgs"`). |

+#### Output format
+For a list of data sets [data1,data2,data3] and subset sizes [n1,n2,n3] considered on the specified preconditioner, preconditioner rank and dimensionality reduction ratios for the respective data sets, the output is of the following format:

+accuracy: {data1: [accuracy n1, accuracy n2, accuracy n3], data2: [accuracy n1, accuracy n2, accuracy n3], data3: [accuracy n1, accuracy n2, accuracy n3]}

+In addition to accuracy, the number of IPM iterations, the mean number of GMRES iterations, the parameters, the time for fitting the model and the time for predicting from the trained model (of the random search run generating the largest accuracy) are returned.
+For the LIBSVM model, the accuracy, the parameters, the time for fitting the model and the time for predicting from the trained model are returned.
+All returned metrics follow the output format shown above.

 ### Data sets
 The benchmark datasets used in the numerical results section can be downloaded from the following websites: [HIGGS](https://archive.ics.uci.edu/dataset/280/higgs), [SUSY](https://archive.ics.uci.edu/dataset/279/susy), [cod-rna](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html).
 The cod-rna data files can be found in the [`data`](https://github.com/wagnertheresa/NFFTSVMipm/tree/main/data) directory of this repository.
 The HIGGS and SUSY data files exceed the standard size limits of GitHub and should be saved locally in the data folder of this repository.